Robust Monotone Submodular Function Maximization: Main Results

 \subsubsection{Algorithms for $\tau=1$ in the possible absence of ``copies''}

-We start by discussing how one could construct a greedy set that is robust to the removal of just $a_1$.
-One approach would be to pick $a_1$ and then pick the rest of the elements greedily while ignoring $a_1$, since that would greedily choose a copy of $a_1$, if it exists, and if not, it will allow the selection of elements which have small marginal on $a_1$, but large value in absence of it (and so would not have been selected by the usual greedy algorithm that doesn't ignore $a_1$).
+We start by discussing how one could construct a greedy set that is robust to the removal of $a_1$.
+In the case of copies, we would simply add a copy $a'_1$ of $a_1$, to accomplish this.
+Here, one approach would be to pick $a_1$ and then pick the rest of the elements greedily while ignoring $a_1$.
+Note that this would add a copy of $a_1$, if it were available, and if not it will permit the selection of elements which have small marginal on any set containing $a_1$, but possibly large marginal value in the absence of $a_1$.
+Such an element need not be selected by the standard Algorithm \ref{greedy} that doesn't ignore $a_1$.
 Formally,

 { }